StarvingDogs/ecommerce/docs/testing_plan.md

 - **Action:** Fill in valid card/payment details and submit.
 - **Expectation:** Payment is processed by Stripe.

 **Step 3:** On successful payment, redirected to success page.

 - **Action:** Complete payment and follow redirect.
 - **Expectation:**
+  - Stripe collects the shipping address during checkout.
+  - On successful payment, the shipping address is added to the database and linked to the order.
-  - Success page loads, showing order reference, items, and total paid.
+  - Success page loads, showing order reference, items, total paid, and shipping address used for the order.
   - Cart is cleared.
   - Thank you message and order details shown.